 Reasons to choose chemical exfoliators: gentle on the skin, long lasting results.

 My favourite manual exfoliator is Clarins One Step Gentle Exfoliating Cleanser.
 It smells amazing and is pretty gentle for a manual exfoliator.
-My favourite chemical exfoliator is the ALPHA-H Instant Facial.
+My favourite chemical exfoliator is ALPHA-H Instant Facial.
 Its a little on the pricey side, but a winner nevertheless.
 Over time it blurs imperfections and helps create healthy cells.

 What is the best time of day to exfoliate?